apache/solr-site/content/pages/resources.md

 ## Videos ##

-If you have a Solr video that you would like to see listed here, please [edit this website add submit a Pull Request]("/editing-website.html").
+If you have a Solr video that you would like to see listed here, please [edit this website and submit a Pull Request](/editing-website.html).

 <!-- TODO: WOULD BE NICE TO HAVE A SLIDER OR RANDOMLY PICKED VIDEO HERE -->